eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

     if (x>100) { print("big"); }
 <!-- cat: } -->

-(The reason for this is that an expression can being with an opening brace, for example, `{"hello", "world"}`, so optional braces in control structures would be ambiguous to the parser.)
+(The reason braces aren't optional in Ceylon is that an expression can begin with an opening brace, for example, `{"hello", "world"}`, so optional braces in control structures make the whole grammar ambiguous to the parser.)

-OK, so here are the examples.
+OK, so here we go with the examples.

 <a name="conditionals"><!-- old id --></a>